 Do I need to make an appointment?

 Appointments are recommended to help us to see your pet in a timely manner.
 However, we understand that sometimes it is difficult to make an appointment so we also accept walk-ins.
-Walk-ins will be seen in the order of arrival 7 days per week.
+Please click here to read our new walk in policy.

 What is the price for services?